ahron-chet/ahron-chet/README.md

 - **Cloud Development**
 - **Web Development**

-🔭 I’m currently working on enhancing my Command and Control (C2) frameworks and developing advanced EDR bypass techniques.
+🔭 I’m currently working on enhancing my Command and Control (C2) framework and developing advanced EDR bypass techniques.
 🌱 I’m currently learning more about AI integration in cybersecurity tools.
 👯 I’m looking to collaborate on projects related to malware development and reverse engineering.
 🤔 I’m looking for help with optimizing my existing tools for better performance and evasion.